Chart Color Schemes

 Canterbury (North) - Ashbury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 36 projects that could impact the area.
-Notable ones include Canterbury Local Centre Redevelopment, Canterbury Town Centre Upgrade, Sydney Metro City & Southwest, and Earlwood Town Centre Speed Limit Reduction.
-The following list details those likely to be most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 36 such projects that could impact the area.
+Notable ones include Canterbury Local Centre Redevelopment, Sydney Metro City & Southwest, Earlwood Town Centre Speed Limit Reduction, and Campsie Private Hospital.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.